 Short-finned pilot whales are found in all oceans, primarily in tropical and warmtemperate waters.
-They are commonly observed around the main Hawaiian Islands and are also present around the Northwestern Hawaiian Islands (Shallenberger 1981, Baird et al. 2013, et al. 2013).
-Bradford Summer/fall shipboard surveys of the waters within the U.S. Exclusive Economic Zone (EEZ) of the Hawaiian Islands resulted in 25 sightings in 2002 and 36 in 2010, including more encounters near shore within the Northwestern Hawaiian Islands (Figure 1; Barlow 2006, Bradford et al. 2013).
-Twenty-three strandings of short-finned pilot whales have been documented from the Hawaiian Islands since 1957, including five mass strandings in May and October of 1958 and 1959 (Tomich 1986; Nitta 1991; Maldini et al. 2005, NMFS-PIR Marine Mammal Response Network database).
+They are commonly observed around the main Hawaiian Islands and are also present around the Northwestern Hawaiian Islands (Shallenberger 1981, Baird 2013, Bradford et al 2013).
+Summer/fall shipboard surveys of the waters within the U.S. Exclusive Economic Zone (EEZ) of the Hawaiian Islands resulted in 25 sightings in 2002 and 36 in 2010, including a higher frequency of encounters near shore within the Northwestern Hawaiian Islands (Figure 1; Barlow 2006, Bradford et al. 2017).
+Twenty-three strandings of shortfinned pilot whales have been documented from the Hawaiian Islands since 1957, including five mass strandings in May and October of 1958 and 1959 (Tomich 1986; Nitta 1991; Maldini et al. 2005, NMFS-PIR Mammal Response Network Marine database).
 There have been four strandings since 2007.
-Two forms of short-finned pilot whales have